Mercy7400/alx-backend-javascript/0x00-ES6_basic/README.md

-This file contains the code for 0x00-ES6_basic.
+This file contains the code for 0x00-ES6_basics.
 More to come!
+My name is Mercy!